 - As I arrived in Birmingham, I thought, heck, I should be eating at one of the city’s famed curry houses, but a day trip does not allow for two big meals.
 The famous Indian dish of balti comes originally from Birmingham, not from India.
 Next time I’d like to go to Aktar Islam’s Opheem, in the Jewellery Quarter.

 Two Birmingham landmarks

-A tip for next time… I’ll travel up from London’s Marylebone station to Moor Street.
+Next time I’ll travel up from London’s Marylebone station to Moor Street (below).
 Less busy.
 More scenic.
 Better value.
 Only an extra 20 minutes on the journey.